 People who wear pajamas in public are slackers, right?
 Just dirty, nasty, lazy slobs who should not be allowed in public until they can learn how do dress!
 One Louisiana lawmaker has even gone as far as introducing legislation that would ban the wearing of pajamas in public.
-But why?!

 I think the disdain toward people wearing pajamas in public stems from a matter of perspective.
 When we see someone in pajamas out in public, it is easy to imagine that they just rolled out of bed that day and started going about their business without any thought to simple hygiene, which really is pretty nasty - especially if it is a conscious choice.
 But what if that isn't actually the case?

 Will This Louisiana Parish Ban Pajamas in Public?

 The late Dr. Steven Covey, author of the best-selling book 7 Habits of Highly Effective People, gives one of the best examples of changing perspective that I have ever heard.